-the NPE is designed to give the trainee a sense of the community and develop community contacts
+trainees use the NPE to develop a sense of the community and community contacts

 Coaching and Training Reports (CTRs)

 PTOs do not complete daily evaluation forms.
 Instead, the PTO and the trainee each complete weekly Coaching and Training Reports (CTRs) that evaluate the trainee's performance.
 A CTR contains 15 Core Competency areas for comments by both the trainee and the trainer.
 The CTR process calls for the trainee to write more and the PTO to write less than in traditional training models.
 Further, the trainee takes more responsibility for learning, while the PTO spends more time coaching and teaching, and less time evaluating.